 Linux systems support mDNS if the appropriate Avahi packages are installed.

 You can vote for adding mDNS to Android by adding a star ⭐ (top, next to the title) on this issue: #140786115 Add .local mDNS resolving to Android (requires login; any Google account will do).
 Please refrain from commenting “+1”, which sends a useless email to all other users who follow the issue.

 Most browsers will not trust a self-signed certificate, showing a security warning page (or rejecting access altogether, like iOS Safari).
-However, you can override this by installing your Root CA. The self-signed certificate will be trusted as if it had been issued by a reputable Authority.
+However, you can override this by installing your Root CA in the device.
+Then, the self-signed certificate will be trusted just like if it had been issued by a reputable Authority.